What the study found

-What the study found: The study found that total dissolved gas (TDG) supersaturation, a condition where gas is dissolved in water at levels above normal, can be inferred from dissolved oxygen (DO) data, and that direct carcass counts can severely underestimate fish mortality.
-It also found a significant time lag between the actual mortality peak and carcass recovery.
+The study found that total dissolved gas (TDG) saturation can be inferred from dissolved oxygen (DO) data, and that direct carcass counts can seriously underestimate fish-kill mortality.
+It also found a temporal lag between the true peak in mortality and when carcasses were recovered.

-What the researchers tested: The researchers proposed a framework with two parts: inferring TDG saturation from DO data using thermodynamic principles, and estimating daily mortality with a Bayesian multistate model that accounts for decomposition stages and catchability.
+The researchers proposed a framework with two parts: using thermodynamic principles to infer TDG saturation from more readily available DO data, and using a Bayesian multistate model to estimate daily mortality while accounting for decomposition stages and catchability.
 They applied the approach to a fish-kill event at an Amazonian hydroelectric dam.

 Key points

-- TDG supersaturation can be inferred from dissolved oxygen data.
+- TDG saturation was inferred from dissolved oxygen data using thermodynamic principles.

-- A Bayesian multistate model was used to estimate daily mortality and account for decomposition and catchability.
+- A Bayesian multistate model was used to estimate daily mortality while accounting for decomposition and catchability.

-- The study found a lag between the true mortality peak and carcass recovery.
+- There was a temporal lag between the actual mortality peak and carcass recovery.

-- The authors say the framework could support monitoring and environmental licensing in the Neotropical region.
+- The authors say the framework may support more rigorous environmental licensing in the Neotropical region.

 Disclosure